ziruihao/fancy-css-workshop/README.md

     100% { transform: translate(1px, -2px) rotate(-1deg); }
 }
 ```
 and the beating animation will use the scale transformation to pulse the heart.
+Scaling by 1.1 increases the size of the image by 10%, which produces the beating effect.
 ```css
 @keyframes beat {
     0%{transform: scale(1);}